${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Bonahon-Wong quantum trace

 \item[\rm (3)] In case of Fig.\ref{fig:elementary_tangle_diagrams_in_a_directed_biangle}(V), the value of ${\rm Tr}^\omega_B([K,s])$ is given by eq.\eqref{eq:two_parallel_lines} with $\epsilon=-1$ and $s(x_1)=\varepsilon_2$, $s(x_2)=\varepsilon_1$, $s(y_1)=\varepsilon_1'$ and $s(y_2)=\varepsilon_2'$.

-\item[\rm (4)] In case of Fig.\ref{fig:elementary_tangle_diagrams_in_a_directed_biangle}(VI), the value of ${\rm Tr}^\omega_B([K,s])$ is given by eq.\eqref{eq:two_parallel_lines} with $\epsilon=+1$ and $s(x_1)=\varepsilon_1$, $s(x_2)=\varepsilon_2$, $s(y_1)=\varepsilon_2'$ and $s(y_2)=\varepsilon_1'$. \end{enumerate} \end{lemma} Genuinely simple basic cases can be conveniently described if one adapts the peculiar picture convention of Bonahon-Wong \cite[\S3.5]{BW} for stated boundary-ordered diagrams in a surface $\frak{S}$, which stipulates that the vertical ordering on each boundary arc $b$ of $\frak{S}$ should match the horizontal ordering with respect to a chosen orientation on $b$.
-If the stated boundary-ordered tangle diagram in a biangle $B$ consists of disjoint parallel lines under this Bonahon-Wong picture convention where one boundary arc is given the boundary-orientation and the other the opposite of the boundary-orientation, then the value ${\rm Tr}^\omega_B([K,s])$ is either $0$ or $1$.
+\item[\rm (4)] In case of Fig.\ref{fig:elementary_tangle_diagrams_in_a_directed_biangle}(VI), the value of ${\rm Tr}^\omega_B([K,s])$ is given by eq.\eqref{eq:two_parallel_lines} with $\epsilon=+1$ and $s(x_1)=\varepsilon_1$, $s(x_2)=\varepsilon_2$, $s(y_1)=\varepsilon_2'$ and $s(y_2)=\varepsilon_1'$. \end{enumerate} \end{lemma} Genuinely simple basic cases can be conveniently described if one adapts the peculiar picture convention of Bonahon and Wong \cite[\S3.5]{BW} for stated boundary-ordered tangle diagrams in a surface $\frak{S}$, which stipulates that the vertical ordering on each boundary arc $b$ of $\frak{S}$ should match the horizontal ordering with respect to a chosen orientation on $b$.
+If the stated boundary-ordered tangle diagram in a biangle $B$ consists of disjoint parallel lines under this Bonahon-Wong picture convention where one boundary arc is given the boundary-orientation and the other the opposite of the boundary-orientation, then the value ${\rm Tr}^\omega_B([K,s])$ is either zero or one.
 Since we do not use the Bonahon-Wong convention, we translate this observation as follows:

 \begin{lemma}[biangle factor of a skein whose diagram consists of (strongly) parallel lines] Let $[K,s]$ be a stated skein over a biangle $B=(\Sigma,\mathcal{P})$.
 Let $\omega \in \mathbb{C}^*$ and $A = \omega^{-2}$.
 Let $e$ and $e'$ be the two boundary arcs of $B$, constituting the boundary of $B$.
-Suppose that the V-tangle $K \subset (\Sigma\setminus\mathcal{P}) \times (-1,1)$ satisfies: \begin{enumerate} \item[\rm (1)] the stated (boundary-ordered) tangle diagram of $K$ in $B$ consists of disjoint parallel lines (under our picture convention, not necessarily under Bonahon-Wong convention);
+Suppose that the V-tangle $K \subset (\Sigma\setminus\mathcal{P}) \times (-1,1)$ satisfies: \begin{enumerate} \item[\rm (1)] the stated (boundary-ordered) tangle diagram of $K$ in $B$ consists of disjoint parallel lines (under our picture convention, not necessarily under Bonahon and Wong's convention);

 \item[\rm (2)] the ordering on the segments of $K$ induced by the elevations of the points of $\partial K \cap (e\times (0,1))$ (i.e. the endpoints of the segments of $K$ over $e$) coincides with that induced by the elevations of the points of $\partial K \cap (e' \times (0,1))$. \end{enumerate} If, for every segment of $K$, its two endpoints are assigned the same sign by $s$, then ${\rm Tr}^\omega_B([K, s]) = 1$.
 Otherwise, ${\rm Tr}^\omega_B([K, s])=0$. \end{lemma}